 MOD B/18/37#11054

-32 4.1 Members shall promote the implementation of international telecommunication services and shall endeavour to make such services generally available in their national network(s).
+32 4.1 Member States shall establish policies to promote the development of international telecommunication services and to foster their availability in their national network(s).

 Reasons: This provision recognizes the role of Member States in developing telecommunications and increasing their availability to the public.